XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

 become annoying for situations where the secret value may change often or there are a lot of secrets being read.

 The solution in XKS is to configure the Secret Provider Class to annotate the Pod to be recreated when the Secret value is updated.
 The Pod recreation is done with the
 [Reloader](https://github.com/stakater/Reloader) project which is present in all XKS clusters.
-Reloader works by adding an annotation with the key `secret.reloader.stakater.com/reload` where the value is the name of the secret.
+Reloader works by adding an annotation with the key `secret.reloader.stakater.com/reload`, where the value is the name of the secret.

 > When using an object alias the object name in the secrets objects refers to the alias and not to the original object name.

-Create a Service Provider Class which also creates a Kubernetes Secret, there is no need to actually use the created secret but in the example below it is mounted as an environment variable.
+Below is an example of creating a Service Provider Class which also creates a Kubernetes Secret, there is no need to actually use the created secret but in the example below it is mounted as an environment variable.

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1